mayankshah1607/federated-learning-with-grpc-docker/README.md

-# Federated Learning - gRPC and Docker
+# Federated Learning with gRPC and Docker
 A simple application that uses docker and gRPC to demonstrate fedrated learning

 ## What is Federated Learning?